Iraneus/betamedneed/_services/payments.md

 ## Pay-as-you-go
 You can order whatever you need and pay for the cost.

-Payments are made directly to Medneed partners.
+Payments are made directly to the provider.

-No additional payment is made to Medneed.

 ## Medneed Credit
-You can request for Medneed Credit to buy whatever you need now and pay later.
+You can request for Medneed Credit to get what you need now and pay later.

 Eligible patients and every <a href="/services/provider">provider</a> can request for Medneed Credit.